-I’ll admit it off the bat: I don’t know a whole hell of a lot about investing.
-Despite the technical analysis seminars I’d tag along with my father to, my past experience with apps like Acorns, and even keeping a decent eye on the stock market in general, I’d never directly purchased a stock of my own until, after years of reading about it, I finally decided to download and sign up for Robinhood.
-Now, after several months of using the app, I’ve really become a big fan overall.
+I’ll admit it off the bat: until the last few years I didn’t know a whole hell of a lot about investing.
+Despite the technical analysis seminars I’d tag along to with my father, my past experience with apps like Acorns, and even keeping a decent eye on the stock market in general, I’d never directly purchased a stock of my own.
+But that has finally changed.
+After years of reading about it, I finally decided to download and sign up for Robinhood.
+Now, after several years of using the app, I’ve really become a big fan overall.

 If you’re not familiar, Robinhood is an app that allows users to buy and sell stocks without any fees or commissions.
 As the app has grown, they’ve also added some new features — including introducing the ability to buy cryptocurrencies and trade options (more on those later).
 If you’ve come to the realization that you should be doing more with your extra funds, let’s take a look at how Robinhood can help you start investing your money.